Amokrane/favqs_android/README.md

 # Improvements
 - UI/UX can be improved in many ways: loading states, error states, better display of the quotes, etc.
-- There are not tests at the moment.
+- There aren't any tests at the moment.
-- The app is supposed to show the list of quotes of the current user.
-However, the relevant endpoint wasn't found.
-As a workaround, the endpoint that displays the list of all quotes was used instead.